agc93/beatvortex/README.md

 ---

-Disclaimer: This project is not associated with any of the authors of Mod Assistant (or other modding tools/mods), nor with Nexus Mods.
+**Disclaimer**: This project is not associated with any of the authors of Mod Assistant (or other modding tools/mods), nor with Nexus Mods.